 56:160:515 Polymer Chemistry I (3) Introduction to the chemistry of macromolecules, aimed at understanding the relationship between molecular structures and properties of high polymers.
 This course includes an overview of polymer nomenclature, molecular weight properties, types of polymerization, structure (morphology), characterization, and testing of polymers.
 Prerequisite: 50:160:336 or equivalent.

 56:160:516 Polymer Chemistry II (3) Continuing to explore the chemistry of macromolecules, aimed at understanding the relationship between molecular structures and properties of high polymers.
-Prerequisite: 56:160:515.
+Prerequisite or Co-requisite: 56:160:515.

 56:160:517 Polymer Chemistry Laboratory (1) Instruction in the use of major instrumentation for the characterization of physical properties of high polymers.